dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ::: moniker-end

 The Swagger generator can now accurately describe this action, and generated clients know what they receive when calling the endpoint.
-Decorating all actions with these attributes is highly recommended.
+It's highly recommended to decorate all actions with these attributes.

 For guidelines on what HTTP responses your API actions should return, see the [RFC 7231 specification](https://tools.ietf.org/html/rfc7231#section-4.3).